mjdescy/TinyETL/README.md

 #### Using Lua Files

-For complex transformations, create a Lua file with a `transform` function. **Note**: With Lua files, you have full control over which columns to include - only columns explicitly returned are kept:
+For complex transformations, create a Lua file with a `transform` function. **Note**: With Lua files, you have full control over which columns to include.
+Only columns explicitly returned are kept:

 **transform.lua:**
 ```lua